Le Youth: This Never Happened, PRGRSSN, and Debut Album

 The release of Aquiver on November 7, 2019 marked a significant sonic shift in Le Youth's discography.
 The instrumental record was both inspired by and released on Daniel Goldstein's (Lane 8) This Never Happened label.
 James hailed the deeper melodic techno and progressive sounds as his best work to date.

 On July 9, 2020, Le Youth released his second EP on This Never Happened, Waves.
 Collaboration with Lane 8 continued with a remix of "The Rope (feat.
 POLIÇA)" and a support role in Goldstein's Brightest Lights Tour.

 The PRGRSSN Records imprint was founded by James in 2020 to further explore progressive house and techno sounds.
 The first release on PRGRSSN came on April 17, 2020 with Interstellar by thomfjord and featured a remix of the title track by Le Youth.
 On May 14, tracks "Swimming" and "&." followed, marking Le Youth's first release on his new label.
 PRGRSSN released records from James and other artists through 2022.

 Le Youth released his debut album, Reminders, on May 27, 2022.
 Split into two discs, the former contains fifteen original mixes while the latter comprises four extended mixes.
 The album features collaborations with fellow melodic house producers such as Sultan & Shepard.

 Sophomore Album, & EP

-His follow-up album, About Us, released on September 29, 2023 showcases Le Youth's signature breezy melodies, rich production, and strong vocal performances.
-It includes collaborations with artists such as Jodie Knight, Fractures, Bailey, and Lane 8, who joined Le Youth on the track "I Will Leave a Light On".
+Le Youth released his sophomore album About Us on September 29, 2023.
+Inspired by a run of crowd-focused live shows in 2022, James expressed his desire to capture a "spectrum of emotions" with the album, with some tracks "[moving] you emotionally" and others "moving the dance floor."
+About Us [Deluxe] was released on March 15, 2024, and included 8 remixes of 7 songs from the album.

-Le Youths following EP & delves into a range of emotions, highlighted in tracks like "Hourglass", "Golden", and "Every Little Part".
-For Le Youth, the project represents a collaborative exchange, where unique artist pairings create distinctive musical moments.
+Like About Us, Le Youth referenced one of his previous songs when he released & (EP) on October 11, 2024.
+This collaboration-focused record was designed to "shine a spotlight" on some of James' favorite up and coming artists; Otherwish, MYRNE, and Robby East were among the names to feature on the EP and have gone on to release music on the This Never Happened label.